Quokka Apocalypse for Fringe World 2020

 Project Background

 Public Service Announcement (PSA) is a performance collective based in Perth, Western Australia, known for productions like The Cockburn Incident, Cookies & Cream, and Grace.
-For their 2024 Fringe World production, Quokka Apocalypse, I was tasked with designing a promotional logo and banner.
-The show, created by playwright Zachary Sheridan and producer Emily Stokoe, humorously explores themes of rebellion against human oppression through the eyes of animals, blending social commentary with playful chaos.
+I was tasked with designing a promotional logo and banner for their 2024 Fringe World production, Quokka Apocalypse.
+Created by playwright Zachary Sheridan and producer Emily Stokoe, the play explores themes of rebellion against human oppression through the eyes of animals, blending social commentary with a comedic tone.

 Target Audience

-The target audience for Quokka Apocalypse consists primarily of young people aged 13–25, with a strong focus on engaging local Perth communities.
-This audience predominately enjoys quirky, playful, and imaginative experiences, particularly those blending humor with elements of action and fantasy.
-They are often drawn to unique narratives with relatable characters and prefer entertainment that fosters a sense of local pride and cultural connection.
-Fans of pop culture, gaming, and indie projects, especially those embracing Australian wildlife, are likely to resonate with this fun and creative production.
+The target audience for Quokka Apocalypse consists primarily of young people aged 13 - 25, with a strong focus on engaging local Perth communities.
+This audience enjoys quirky, playful, and imaginative experiences, falling within the genres of humor, action and fantasy.
+They are often drawn to unique stories with relatable characters and enjoy entertainment that fosters a strong sense of local pride and cultural connection.
+Fans of pop culture and indie projects, especially those embracing Australian wildlife, are likely to resonate with this fun and creative project.

 Design Brief

 Quokka Apocalypse is a West Australian world premiere that follows Quokka, Possum, and Snipe as they plot to overthrow their greedy human overlords using only a bottle of dishwashing detergent and access to Perth's water supply.
-The play humorously explores themes of power dynamics and the importance of fun in the face of impending doom, presenting a bold and entertaining take that rivals classic tales like Blinky Bill.
-Written by Zachary Sheridan, a winner of the 2019 Flinders University Young Playwrights' Award, and produced by Emily Stokoe, this production features a cast of Perth's rising stars and promises an engaging experience filled with bubbles and unexpected twists that keep audiences on the edge of their seats.
+The play explores themes of power dynamics in the face of impending doom, presenting a bold and entertaining take that rivals classic tales like Blinky Bill.

 Concept & Inspiration